JuanEspera/gspera.github.io/_news/announcement_4.md

 inline: true
 ---

-Starting from today, I will be visiting Julien Tailleur at MIT
+Starting from today, I will be visiting Julien Tailleur at MIT until the 19th of November